howard-community-college/ENES247_TRUC/lab5-Latches_FlipFlops/README.md

 ![1551987634161](1551987634161.png)

-The white wire showing the loop is coming back
+The white wire showing the loop is coming back to R and  afrom Qbar

 ![1551990554013](1551990554013.png)

+Another

 #### Testing